digital-archives/HISTGA1011/schedule/week_03.md

 {: .label .label-yellow }
 Due
-* Weekly activity: We will start <a href="https://digital-archives.github.io/HISTGA1011/activities/policy_comparison.html" target="_blank">First Encounters with Digital Archives</a> in class.
+* Weekly activity: We will start <a href="https://digital-archives.github.io/HISTGA1011/activities/format_rpg.html" target="_blank">Format Encounters Role-Playing Game (RPG)
+</a> in class.
 Submit your completed activity summary in Brightspace by the end of the week Sunday.